 This course is an intermediate study of traditional and experimental skills, techniques, and concepts in hot glass designed to the needs of individual students.
-This section is for students participating in the GSW Honors Program.
 (1-5-3)

 ARST 3021 - Adv Drawing I

 This course emphasizes for advanced drawing students individualized concept development through the use of traditional and experimental drawing methods and materials.
 May be taken 3 times for credit.
 (3-0-3) Prerequisites: